British Virgin Islands

 A three-bedroom villa with a heated infinity pool and jacuzzi, marbled bathrooms, patio, kitchen and dining rooms and a stocked bar according to your preferences.
 There is a TV, private golf cart and private service staff.

 Children are welcome to come and stay on the island, however it is more adult friendly in terms of amenities.
-The villas are a good option if you are traveling as a family, alternatively, extra beds can be added to the cottage rooms.
+The villas are a good option if you are travelling as a family, alternatively, extra beds can be added to the cottage rooms.

 Guana Restaurant, headed by executive chef Xavier Arnau, offers breakfast, lunch and dinner in addition to afternoon snacks and pre-dinner canapés.
 Breakfast and lunch are buffet style whilst dinner is a four-course affair.
 Local seafood and produce from the orchard are heavily featured and savoured on the menu.
 The restaurant boasts a superb location overlooking the ocean.
-During dinner, guests are given the opportunity to sit with each other to socialize.
+During dinner, guests are given the opportunity to sit with each other to socialise.
 Meals are all-inclusive to include wine and after-dinner coffee and liqueurs.
 There is a fully stocked honorary bar for guests who would rather a beer or an exotic cocktail.
 If you are after some privacy, you can opt for in-room dining or dine in the Garden of Eden.

 There is an in-house spa therapist if you are after a bit of pampering.
 You can choose to have your massage in your room or in the open-air (but secluded) beach cabana.
-Private and group yoga sessions can be organized in the Garden of Eden.
+Private and group yoga sessions can be organised in the Garden of Eden.

 The natural surroundings of Guana Island mean that you can make the most of the tranquil settings by relaxing with a good book on the beach or explore the surroundings further.
-The sparkly azure waters provide ample opportunity for some fantastic swimming, snorkeling, paddle boarding, kayaking and sailing.
+The sparkly azure waters provide ample opportunity for some fantastic swimming, snorkelling, paddle boarding, kayaking and sailing.
 The more active can try some water skiing, play a spot of tennis, volleyball or badminton to name a few.
 The hiking trails on the island are renowned for their dramatic views and opportunity to see some wildlife.
 The 20 trails are well marked and the easy to read trail maps and a complimentary cell phone mean you are unlikely to veer of the path, unless of course you want to.

 Juliet Morris (Staff)

-I absolutely love Guana Island - my favorite hotel/island from my recent visit to the British Virgin Islands.
+I absolutely love Guana Island - my favourite hotel/island from my recent visit to the British Virgin Islands.
 It has such a friendly, laid back and welcoming atmosphere, but with fantastic service levels.
 I loved the style of the cottages which are white-washed and scattered around the hillside - reminding me a bit of the Mediterranean.
 There is nothing flashy or pretentious about Guana Island which I think fits so well with the overall feel of the BVI.
 I loved the flexible, individual approach - nothing is too much trouble philosophy, and with their 'honesty bar' concept it was easy to feel at home and part of Guana Island.
 The beach is stunning and a perfect bay for swimming and water sports.
 There are plenty of hiking trails to explore the natural surroundings and wildlife including lizards, birds and pelicans.
 I would highly recommend a visit to their fruit plantation where you can sample some delights such as papaya, coconut, sugar cane plus many more delicious fruits (depending on the season).

 Delicious food, friendly staff, welcoming atmosphere, understated ambience and excellent service.
 I can't wait to go back.